Located within Matobo Hills National Park, Big Cave Camp...

 Cost of meal e.g. lunch: Included

-Drinks included: Soft drinks and wines, spirits and beers are included in the price.
-High-end liqueurs, champagne, imported wines (except most South African wines) and spirits are not.
+Drinks included: Soft drinks and wines, spirits and beers are included in the price, but high-end liqueurs, champagne and imported wines (except most South African wines) and spirits are not.
+Clean drinking water is provided in camp, and bottled water is available upon request

 Attitude towards children: Big Cave welcomes children of all ages.

 Communications: There is limited cellphone access at Big Cave.
-There is no internet.
+WiFi is available in the main area at an extra cost.

 TV & radio: No